 The Principles of Learning and Teaching (PLT) exam is designed to be completed at or near the end of program completion.
 The coursework within the program will help students take and pass the PLT exam as it relates to the certification grade level.
-Early Childhood Education students will take PLT Early Childhood, Elementary Education students will take the PLT K-6, and Secondary Education students will take the PLT 7-12.
+Elementary Education students will take the PLT K-6 and Secondary Education students will take the PLT 7-12.